MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/directlake-overview.md

 ## Fallback

 Power BI semantic models in Direct Lake mode read delta tables directly from OneLake.
 However, if a DAX query on a Direct Lake model exceeds limits for the SKU, or uses features that don’t support Direct Lake mode, like SQL views in a Warehouse, the query can fall back to DirectQuery mode.
 In DirectQuery mode, queries use SQL to retrieve the results from the SQL endpoint of the Lakehouse or Warehouse, which can impact DAX query performance.
-You can disable fallback to DirectQuery mode if you prefer to process DAX queries in pure Direct Lake mode.
+You can [disable fallback](#fallback-behavior) to DirectQuery mode if you want to process DAX queries in pure Direct Lake mode only.
 Disabling fallback is recommended if you don’t need fallback to DirectQuery.
 It can also be helpful when analyzing query processing for a Direct Lake model to identify if and how often fallbacks occur.
 To learn more about DirectQuery mode, see [Semantic model modes in the Power BI service](../connect-data/service-dataset-modes-understand.md#directquery-mode).

 ***Guardrails*** define resource limits for Direct Lake mode beyond which a fallback to DirectQuery mode is necessary to process DAX queries.
 For details about how to determine the number of parquet files and row groups for a delta table, refer to the [Delta table properties reference](/azure/databricks/delta/table-properties#delta-table-properties).